 Pins that are marked as optional are not strictly required for sensor operation, they are test pins or pins that are only needed for using a certain feature.
-When theses pins are not used, they can be left floating.
+When these pins are not used, they can be left floating.

 When all 16 LVDS channels are not used, and the sensor is configured for multiplexing, the unused output channels can also be left floating.
-Analog and digital ground can be tied together.